 “As a child of the only Jewish family growing up in a small town in rural upstate NY, I quickly learned the painful lessons of anti-Semitism, racism and exclusion.
 This laid the groundwork for a lifelong commitment to racial justice work defined early on as a teen activist that worked to get MLK day recognized in my school district, as a diversity trainer in NYC public schools in the 90’s and later through my work in progressive philanthropy to support community organizing.”

-Amanda Berger, CPC Amanda brings twenty-five years of social justice experience to her coaching practice.
+Amanda Berger, CPC Amanda brings thirty-five years of social justice experience to her coaching practice.
 Amanda has an extensive background in progressive philanthropy and transformational leadership development through her work with the Funders Collaborative for Youth Organizing, the Women Donors’ Network, Rockwood Leadership Institute and Communities for Public Education Reform (CPER).
 Amanda has a special interest in the design and management of effective collaborations and networks.